-- the autotune system will immediately setup some default values for your roll and pitch I and D gains, and your roll and pitch maximum rates.
+- the autotune system will immediately setup some values for your roll and pitch I and D gains, and your roll and pitch maximum rates.
 These values depend on the AUTOTUNE_LEVEL and current P value, from which it will start tuning.

 - the autotune system will monitor your demanded roll and pitch rates (as determined by your transmitter stick movements).
 When the demanded roll or pitch rate exceeds 80% of the maximum rate the autotune system will use the response of the aircraft to learn roll or pitch tuning values.

 - every 10 seconds the autotune system will save the parameters you had 10 seconds ago.
 This means that if autotune causes your aircraft to become unstable you have 10 seconds to switch to another mode and recover.
 When you switch out of AUTOTUNE mode the last saved parameters are restored.

 - If you are starting with the default parameters for roll and pitch you may find the plane is quite sluggish when you first enter AUTOTUNE.
 You will find that as the tune progresses this will get better.
 Make sure your flight area has plenty of room for long slow turns.

 The key to a successful autotune is to input rapid roll or pitch movements with the transmitter sticks.
 You should only do one of either roll or pitch at a time, and you should move the stick rapidly to the maximum deflection.